 Fire alarms or smoke detectors are installed in every campus building, including residential buildings, that alert the occupants of potential hazards when activated.
-Fire alarm systems at the USD main campus are connected to control panels that are monitored 24/7 in the Department of Public Safety Dispatch Center.
-Fire alarms at the Pacific Ridge Apartment Complex are monitored 24/7 by Allied Universal Security Systems.
+Fire alarm systems at the USD main campus are connected to control panels that are monitored 24 hours a day, seven days a week in the Department of Public Safety Dispatch Center.
+Fire alarms at the Pacific Ridge apartment complex are monitored 24 hours a day, seven days a week by Allied Universal Security Systems.
 Upon activation of a fire alarm, indicated by an audible siren, community members must immediately evacuate to their building or residence hall's evacuation area, exiting through stairwells not elevators.
-Community members should not re-enter any building unless authorized to do so by the San Diego Fire Department (SDFD), the Department of Public Safety personnel, other law enforcement or safety personnel, and authorized Residential Life personnel.
+Community members should not re-enter any building unless authorized to do so by the San Diego Fire Department (SDFD), the Department of Public Safety personnel, other law enforcement or safety personnel, and authorized residential life personnel.